ChalmersGU-data-structure-courses/OpenDSA/RST/en/Sorting/InSort.rst

 Chapter Introduction: Sorting
 =============================

+We have seen that, when an array is sorted in ascending order, *binary search* can be used to find items in it efficiently.
+But what about when we have a collection of data that is not in any order?
+If we will often need to search for items in the data, it makes sense to *sort the data* first.
+In this chapter we will study algorithms for sorting arrays in ascending order.

 We sort many things in our everyday lives:
 A handful of cards when playing Bridge;
 bills and other piles of paper; jars of spices; and so on.